Mrs Bajade (5B), Miss Owusu (5Y) are supported by Miss Kay, Mrs Serieux and Mrs Hunt.

 In year 5, the children are expected to progress towards being confident and independent learners.
 We recognise the extremely important role parents play in their child’s education and believe that parental support at home with homework and projects are essential in helping children to achieve in education.

-The children are given an hour of maths and English homework each week, as well as spellings to learn and a reading record to fill in.
+The children are given an hour of maths and English homework each week, as well as spellings to learn and an online reading record to fill in.

 We hope the children read widely and for pleasure, to help them the children will always have a reading book borrowed from the class library.

-Homework is provided to your child every week.
+Homework is provided to your child every week on their Google classroom.
 This homework links to work that they have been doing in class.
-Children have access to GSuite accounts; and as we move with the times homework in KS2 will be more increasingly set through this electronic platform.
-Please therefore refer to the GSuite Parent Guide to increase your confidence with how to use it when engaging with home learning.
+Please refer to the GSuite Parent Guide to increase your confidence with how to use it when engaging with home learning.
 Please click here for the guide.

 Year Five Expectations